-ECTS Credits Hours per week 4,5 Term Instruction language en with the en term 4,5 ECTS Credits Hours per week Winter term
+ECTS Credits Hours per week 4,5 Term Winter term en Instruction language

 The assessment consists of a written exam (60 min) (according to §4(2), 1 of the examination regulation).
 By successful completion of the exercises (according to §4(2), 3 of the examination regulation) a bonus can be obtained.
 If the grade of the written exam is at least 4.0 and at most 1.3, the bonus will improve it by one grade level (i.e. by 0.3 or 0.4).
 The bonus only applies to the first and second exam of the semester in which it was obtained.